jackiehjm/stx-docs/doc/source/deploy_install_guides/r7_release/bare_metal/aio_duplex_install_kubernetes.rst

           # check available space (Avail Size (GiB)) in cgts-vg LVG where docker fs is located
           system host-lvg-list controller-0
           # if existing docker fs size + cgts-vg available space is less than
-          # 80G, you will need to add a new disk partition to cgts-vg.
+          # 80G, you will need to add a new disk to cgts-vg.
-          # There must be at least 20GB of available space after the docker
-          # filesystem is increased.

-             # Assuming you have unused space on ROOT DISK, add partition to ROOT DISK.
-             # ( if not use another unused disk )

-             # Get device path of ROOT DISK
+             # Get device path of BOOT DISK
-             system host-show controller-0 --nowrap | fgrep rootfs
+             system host-show controller-0 | fgrep rootfs

              # Get UUID of ROOT DISK by listing disks
              system host-disk-list controller-0

-             # Create new PARTITION on ROOT DISK, and take note of new partition's 'uuid' in response
-             # Use a partition size such that you'll be able to increase docker fs size from 30G to 60G
-             PARTITION_SIZE=30
-             system host-disk-partition-add -t lvm_phys_vol ${NODE} <disk-uuid> ${PARTITION_SIZE}

-             # Add new partition to 'cgts-vg' local volume group
+             # Add new disk to 'cgts-vg' local volume group
-             system host-pv-add controller-0 cgts-vg <NEW_PARTITION_UUID>
+             system host-pv-add controller-0 cgts-vg <DISK_UUID>
-             sleep 2    # wait for partition to be added
+             sleep 10    # wait for disk to be added

+             # Confirm the available space and increased number of physical
+             # volumes added to the cgts-vg colume group
+             system host-lvg-list controller-0

           # Increase docker filesystem to 60G
           system host-fs-modify controller-0 docker=60

    #. **For OpenStack only:** Configure the system setting for the vSwitch.